nelsontky/let-it-go/README.md

 ## Features
-* Map showing location of toilet.
+* Map showing the location of toilet.
 * 360 degree photos of the vicinity of each toilet to facilitate recognition and navigation to a toilet.
-* Detailed information about each toilet such as the availability of facilities like wheelchair accessible cubicles or presense of shower heads.
+* Detailed information about each toilet, such as the availability of facilities like wheelchair accessible cubicles or presence of shower heads.
 * Ability to filter/sort toilets by features such as proximity (duh!) and gender.
 * Share toilets to social media!
 * Review system that is linked to Google account.